bain-cs111/bain-cs111.github.io/pages/syllabus.md

 ### Petition to Resubmit (edit 10/5/22)

 If you score below an 80 **because of an issue with the autograder**, you may petition to resubmit **exactly one Exercise per quarter**.
 You need to first fill out the [Petition to Resubmit Google Form](https://forms.gle/E4v4jjpvYZstiWQz7) and then resubmit the assignment via Canvas **before 1pm the following day that grades are posted**.
 Any resubmissions through this process will be treated as if they were submitted 48-hours late.
 Please also remember that our Emergency Grade Erasure policy also lessens the impact of single assignments on your grade.
+Note that because of the quick turnaround at the end of the quarter, neither the Extra Credit Exercise nor Exercise 8 are eligible for resubmissions.

 In order to petition to resubmit, you must:
 * **Have already received your grade on the assignment**.